Electroplating and surface technology

 - Electroless chemical coatings, e.g. electroless nickel

-- Pickling systems
+- Pickling plants

 - Degreasing systems